Featured Image: @ig4len

 11. Cooper Canyon Falls [Temporarily closed]

-Getting to Cooper Canyon Falls isn’t a complicated task, all you have to do is start at the Buckhorn Campground and take the Burkhart Trail!
+Getting to Cooper Canyon Falls isn’t a complicated task.
+You have to start at the Buckhorn Campground and take the Burkhart Trail!
 The water isn’t deep, but considering how refreshing the water will feel on a warm summer’s day – you’ll probably be able to figure something out.

 Location: Burkhart Trail, Pearblossom, CA 93553.
 See it on Google maps.